-The Board met 8 times during the calendar year ended December 31, 2018.
-Each of the directors attended at least 75% of the meetings of the Board and the Committees on which he or she served during the year ended December 31, 2018 (in each case, which was held during the period for which he or she was a director and/or a member of the applicable Committee).
-Mr. Astley-Sparke, Dr. Springhorn, Mr. Balachandran, and Mr. Kapusta attended our 2018 Annual General Meeting of shareholders held on June 13, 2018.
-Mr. Kapusta and Dr. Gut attended our 2018 extraordinary general meeting of shareholders held on October 24, 2018.
-The Company encourages its directors to attend the annual meeting of Shareholders.
+The Board met 11 times during the calendar year ended December 31, 2019.
+Each of our directors attended at least 75% of the meetings of the Board and the Committees on which he or she served during the year ended December 31, 2019 (in each case, which was held during the period for which he or she was a director and/or a member of the applicable Committee).
+Mr. Astley-Sparke, Mr. Balachandran, Dr. Gut, Mr. Kapusta, Mr. Meek, and Ms. Sotoropoulous attended our 2019 Annual General Meeting of Shareholders held on June 19, 2019.
+The Company encourages its directors to attend the annual general meeting of shareholders.
 Executive sessions, or meetings of the independent directors without management present, are held regularly.